Harchandrai Vishandas: Death

 Harchandrai Vishandas died on 16 February 1928 in Delhi.
 When the British Simon Commission was sent to India to dispute and review the working of 1919 reforms, the Congress party pressed for its boycott.

 Harchandrai's vote was required for that purpose.
 Thus, he chose to leave Karachi against the advice of his doctor and friends, so determined he was to record his vote against the Simon Commission.
 However, on his way from the railway station to the Assembly Hall, Harchandrai suddenly died.

 On 16 February 1934, on his sixth death anniversary, a statue of Harchandrai was unveiled in front of Karachi Municipal Corporation Building.
-It was removed shortly after the partition of India in 1947.